 Few expats experience severe culture shock in Azerbaijan, but there are a few challenges that new arrivals may face.

 The language barrier in Azerbaijan is likely to be one of the biggest obstacles expats will face.
 Azerbaijani (also known as Azeri) is the official language.
 It is a Turkic language and, as with the culture, closely related to Turkish.
 Russian and Turkish are also widely spoken.

-While English is increasingly used in business circles, particularly in the energy sector, the majority of the population cannot speak or understand it.
-Therefore, in general, everyday dealings with the local population, if unable to speak one of the local languages, communication will likely be challenging.
+While English is increasingly used in business circles, particularly in the energy sector, the majority of the population can't speak or understand it.
+In general dealings with the local population, if expats are unable to speak one of the local languages, communication will likely be challenging.
 Azerbaijani can be a complex language to learn, but attempting at least a few key phrases will go a long way to interacting positively with the local population.

 Food and drink in Azerbaijan

 As with Azerbaijani culture, food in Azerbaijan is largely influenced by Turkish, Russian and Asian flavours.
 Meat and rice are popular and spices are commonly used to create rich and intense flavours.
 Azerbaijani cuisine is hearty and portions are generous.
 The country’s favourable climate also means that fresh produce is readily available throughout most of the year.